 Installing WordPress is one of the easiest things to do – provided that you’ve signed up with the right web host!
 The top hosting companies, will actually handle the installation process for you, or will give you a handy one-click-install option, which takes literally a minute to go through.

-The process we’re going to show you below is based on Bluehost’s interface.
-It’s our top recommended host for WordPress, and also one that makes installing WordPress super-simple.
-If you, however, choose to go with another host, please refer to this other guide of ours that goes through all the possible scenarios on how to install WordPress on other platforms.
+The process I’m going to show you below is based on Bluehost’s interface.
+One of the reasons it’s our top recommended host for WordPress is because of how easy it makes the entire setup.
+However, if you’ve chosen to go with another host then I’m still not going to leave you hanging here!
+Just go ahead and jump to our other guide that goes through all the possible scenarios on how to install WordPress on other platforms.

 Log in to the main dashboard